mdn/dom-examples/README.md

 - The "visual-viewport-api" directory contains a basic demo to show usage of the Visual Viewport API.
 For more details on how it works, read [Visual Viewport API](https://developer.mozilla.org/docs/Web/API/Visual_Viewport_API).
 [View the demo live](https://mdn.github.io/dom-examples/visual-viewport-api/).

+- The "view-transitions" directory contains examples and demos of the [View Transition API](https://developer.mozilla.org/docs/Web/API/View_Transition_API) standard.
+Go to the [View transition API demo index](https://mdn.github.io/dom-examples/view-transitions/) to see what's available.

 - The "web-animations-api" directory contains [Web Animation API](https://developer.mozilla.org/docs/Web/API/Web_Animations_API) demos.
 See the [web animations README](web-animations-api/README.md) for more information.

 - The "web-storage" directory contains a basic demo to show usage of the Web Storage API.
 For more detail on how it works, read [Using the Web Storage API](https://developer.mozilla.org/docs/Web/API/Web_Storage_API/Using_the_Web_Storage_API).
 [View the demo live](https://mdn.github.io/dom-examples/web-storage/).

-- The "view-transitions" directory contains demos to show usage of the [View Transitions API](https://developer.mozilla.org/docs/Web/API/View_Transitions_API):

-  - View transitions in a [single-page app](https://mdn.github.io/dom-examples/view-transitions/spa/)
-  - View transitions in a [multiple-page app](https://mdn.github.io/dom-examples/view-transitions/mpa/)
-  - Another example of view transitions in a [simple multiple-page app](https://mdn.github.io/dom-examples/view-transitions/mpa-homepage/)
-  - [The `match-element` value](https://mdn.github.io/dom-examples/view-transitions/match-element/) for the `view-transition-name` property

 - The "web-share" directory contains a basic demo to show usage of the [Web Share API](https://developer.mozilla.org/docs/Web/API/Navigator/share).
 [View the demo live](https://mdn.github.io/dom-examples/web-share/).